Rigellute/blog/src/content/article/lightweight-templating-in-ci.md

 My config is going to be different in each stage of my deployment pipeline, so I need to generate this file based on environment variables.

-Here is my javascript template:
+Here is my JavaScript template:

 ```js
 // config-template.js